Fabrication and characterization of vacuum-gap microstrip resonators: Temperature dependence

 \section{Temperature dependence}

-In order to investigate the temperature dependence of the resonators, the base temperature of the dilution refrigerator is swept up to \SI{1}{\kelvin} in the cool-down containing "Chip 1".
-The data of all resonators used to produce fig.\,\ref{fig:Delta_f_over_T} is shown in fig.\,\ref{fig:F_over_T_all_fits} together with the fits mentioned in the main text.
-The curves are shown with artificial offsets, to improve visibility.
+In order to investigate the temperature dependence of the resonators, the base temperature of the dilution refrigerator is swept up to \SI{1}{\kelvin} in the cool-down containing Chip 1.
+The data of all resonators used to produce Fig.\,\ref{fig:Delta_f_over_T} is shown in Fig.\,\ref{fig:F_over_T_all_fits} together with the fits mentioned in the main text.
+The curves are shown with artificial offsets to improve visibility.

-As the kinetic inductance fraction $\alpha$ is not well known for the aluminum, the superconducting gap $\Delta_\text{S0}$ has to be fixed for the fit.
+As the kinetic inductance fraction $\alpha$ is not well known for the aluminum film, the superconducting gap $\Delta_\text{S0}$ has to be fixed for the fit.
 Trying different plausible values for $\Delta_\text{S0}$, we arrive at the conclusion, that the behavior of the data in the region between \SIrange[]{100}{250}{\milli\kelvin} is best captured by $\Delta_\text{S0}=\SI{210}{\micro\electronvolt}$, but an uncertainty on that value of $\pm \SI{20}{\micro\electronvolt}$ is estimated.
 This uncertainty consequently leads to a spread in the extracted fit parameters.
-As this spread is larger than the empirical standard deviation of the collection of data sets, it is therefor given as the error on the fit results.
+As this spread is larger than the empirical standard deviation of the collection of data sets, it is therefore given as the error on the fit results.

 To further investigate the material parameters of the aluminum used for the center conductor of the resonators, the critical temperature of the specific thin-film as well as more dense data especially in the region \SIrange[]{100}{250}{\milli\kelvin} would be required, which was not the focus of this study.
-Also, resonators at a lower resonant frequency would show more a pronounced TLS effect at lower temperatures due to the nature of the TLS part of eq.\,\ref{eq:fitfunc}.
+Also, resonators at a lower resonant frequency would show a more pronounced TLS effect at lower temperatures due to the nature of the TLS part of eq.\,\ref{eq:fitfunc}.
 The term $\frac{h f}{2i\pi k_\text{B}T}$ in the complex digamma function $\Psi$ as well as in the logarithm yields larger values for the term, shifting the relative frequency by a larger amount.
 This, together with the lower superconducting gap of aluminum as compared to granular aluminum, explains the qualitative difference that can be observed in the behavior of the two materials with temperature.